AJWurts/WeatherVis/README.md

 # Weather Visualization using METARs and TAFs
 By Alexander Wurts

+## If you like this project please consider sponsoring me, so I can add more cool features.
+[Sponsor Link](https://github.com/sponsors/AJWurts) - It's only a few bucks a month.

 ## Flock aka Slack but better
 Join the [Flock](weathervis.flock.com), a group chat platform, to see how you can contribute.